At a Glance

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for biology and working with young people.
 Mention specific experiences that demonstrate your communication skills and ability to support students in their learning.

-Highlight Relevant Skills: In your application, focus on skills that are essential for the role, such as organisation, proactivity, and the ability to explain complex concepts simply.
+Highlight Relevant Skills: In your application, focus on skills that are crucial for the role, such as organisation, proactivity, and the ability to explain complex concepts simply.
 Provide examples of how you've used these skills in past experiences.

 How to prepare for a job interview at Ribbons and Reeves Limited